gregorias/anki-code-highlighter/README.md

 ### Generating a stylesheet for pygments

-1. Modify `XXX_STYLE` variables in `dev/bin/generate-pygments-css` to use your
+1. Modify `XXX_STYLE` variables in `tools/generatepygmentscss.py` to use your
    desired style for each mode.
-1. To generate a ready to use stylesheet, run `dev/bin/generate-pygments-css`.
+1. To generate a ready to use stylesheet, run `python -m tools.generatepygmentscss`.
    You may need to install a few dependencies for that script to run (`pygments`, `webcolors`).
 Import errors will guide you.